 Communities are stronger together.

-Northwest Health Foundation supports Community Collaboratives working together to advocate for their children's health.
+Northwest Health Foundation supports Community Collaboratives working together to advocate for their children's and communities' health.

 APANO VOTE Network, led by Asian Pacific American Network of Oregon

 Eastern Oregon Latino Alliance for Children and Families, led by EUVALCREE

 Healthy CAPACES, led by Pineros y Campesinos Unidos del Noroeste